xiangp126/Algorithm/binarySearch/Pow(x, n).md

         if (n == 1) {
             return x;
         }
-        // type of val should be double double cache = Pow(x, n / 2);
+        // type of cache should be double double cache = Pow(x, n / 2);
         // judge if n was odd or even
         if (n & 0x1) {